 Despite trillions of stars scattered throughout space, many molecules are at a great distance from each other to bounce and scatter.

-The space is abundant with witches, glowing skulls and all-seeing eyes.
+Outer space is abundant with witches, glowing skulls, and all-seeing eyes.
 All of these shapes can be observed in a diffuse collection of glowing gas and dust called nebulae, space objects that are scattered throughout the universe.

 Visual images before our eye are examples of special events, which the human brain perceives as randomly shaped images.